microsoft/react-native-devblog/blogposts/2025-01-27-2025-new-architecture-on-76-and-77.md

 [modal-playground-composition-2025](assets/2025-01-24-2025-new-architecture-on-76-and-77/modal-playground.gif)
 [*View Source Code*](https://github.com/microsoft/react-native-windows/tree/0.77-stable/packages/%40react-native-windows/tester/src/js/examples/Modal)

 As a brand-new component, Modal is still a work in progress, and we’re actively enhancing its functionality.
 Currently, Modal supports the `visible`, `onShow`, and `onDismiss` properties/events.
 We're hard at work adding support for `transparent`, `backdropColor`, and exciting Windows-specific features like setting a title bar and moving the modal outside of the application boundaries.
-Stay tuned for more updates!
+Stay tuned in our New Architecture [tracking issue](https://github.com/microsoft/react-native-windows/issues/12042) for more updates!

 ### 👩‍💻 New Features for Accessibility, TextInput, and Custom Components